19 Simple Business Website Engagement Strategies

 Most, if not all, of your visitors, will have a reason for visiting your site.
 They want you to solve a problem or provide some other benefits for them.
 Your website visitors are looking for relevant information, or they will simply leave.

 Your job is to keep them on your site long enough to actually find out if you have what they are looking for.
-Which is where website engagement comes in.
+This is where website engagement comes in.

 The basic rule to improve user engagement is to deliver quality content your audience is looking for, combined with the website elements and functionality they require to actively engage.
 To achieve better user engagement, you need to follow three important rules: